0starzyk/Novomatic-tasks/task-2/README.md

 # Task 2

 ### Purpose of the task
-The task was to implement a rectangle - circle collision.
+The task was to implement a rectangle - circle collision detection.

 ### SFML
 Program uses SFML.
 The library must be installed to work properly.